lisajamhoury/simple-peer-wrapper/README.md

 ## To Use

-For Mac OS use master branch.
-Windows 10 does not allow for two apps to simultaniously use the webcam, so the master branch getUserMedia example will not work.

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash